NiraimathiGunalan/test-github-collector/README.md

 The following parameters are always required:

- - API_HOST - Domain name of the ApiConnect instance where discovered APIs will be sent.<br />
-	&nbsp;  Example : `d-j02.apiconnect.dev.automation.ibm.com`
+ - API_HOST - Domain name of the ApiConnect instance where discovered APIs will be sent.<br /> &nbsp; &nbsp; &nbsp; Example : `d-j02.apiconnect.dev.automation.ibm.com`
  - PROVIDER_ORG - The provider org name of the apiconnect manager
- - API_FILES - One or more file names of the APIs to sync with apiconnect discovery repo separated by comma.<br />
-		&ensp; Example : `gmail-api.json,gmail-api.yaml,mit-api.json,APIfolder/petstore-exp.json`
+ - API_FILES - One or more file names of the APIs to sync with apiconnect discovery repo separated by comma.<br /> &nbsp; &nbsp; &nbsp; Example : `gmail-api.json,gmail-api.yaml,mit-api.json,APIfolder/petstore-exp.json`
- - API_FOLDERS - One or more folder names containing APIs to sync with apiconnect discovery repo separated by comma<br />
+ - API_FOLDERS - One or more folder names containing APIs to sync with apiconnect discovery repo separated by comma. <br />
  - apikey - An API Key obtained from api-manager.{api-host}/manager/auth/manager/sign-in/?from=TOOLKIT (typically used with an OIDC user registry like IBM Verify).
    It is good practice to store any sensitive data like the apikey as a github action secret.
 See [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for more details.
    For the sample above the github secret should be called `apicApikey` as it will need to match the following templated value ${{ secrets.apicApikey }}